-Since the weather has taken a turn for the cooler temperatures, we are wearing more layers, jackets and coverings.
-And a great way to add some fun and excitement to these pieces is with one or all of your brooches!
+Since the weather has taken a turn for the somewhat cooler temperatures, we are starting to wear more layers, jackets and coverings.
+And a great way to add some fun and excitement to our fall fashion pieces is with one or all of your brooches!

 These fabulous accessories come in all sizes and colors and materials.
 I know when I first think of a brooch, I think of metal and lots of bling.
 But, in keeping with the above definitions, they can certainly include fabric pins, wooden ones and even ceramic pieces!